Journals (album): Release and promotion

+Commercial performance

+In April 2026, following Bieber's headlining Coachella performance, Journals debuted at number 111 on the US Billboard 200 with nearly 13,000 album-equivalent units.

 Critical reception

 Journals met with lukewarm reviews, with most music critics noting his artistic growth.
 In a positive review, Mikael Wood of Los Angeles Times praised the "tunes that take up his evolving reputation with surprising candor" as well as the fact that "he's using that voice to confront the awkward aging-in-public process head-on."
 He also called the album "a come-to-Jesus moment that has nothing to do with Christmas."
 Jim Farber of New York Daily News noted that Journals "has a cohesion nowhere evident on the Bieb’s three previous studio CDs," while also praising the album for "find[ing] an energy in Bieber’s deepening personality" and the music that "finds him more fully engaged."
 Aimee Cliff wrote for Fact that the album is "a resounding achievement" and "trumps at every turn with its secret weapon: subtlety," while Brandon Soderberg of Spin called it "a cohesive, well-paced collection of narcotic R&B," claiming that the album's "elegance is conveyed via denser production choices and our host’s artful crooning."
 Ben Rayner of Toronto Star applauded Bieber's voice, calling it "sufficiently well suited to the material that he can almost sell his new persona."
 Rayner also acknowledged that " tunes are often surprisingly interesting from a production standpoint," however he pointed out that "there’s too much of the same."

 Niko John of Absolute Punk went on to write that "'Journals' is undoubtedly his greatest work to date and shows a more mature, sexual side to the Canadian pop-star.
 However, it is an experiment that at times works and at others feels like Bieber is trying way too hard to discard his boy image."
 Sandeep Singh of Verdens Gang wrote that Journals is "neither a profound diary or a studio album it could have been [...]
 But this is undoubtedly the best Bieber has bubbled up to now."
-The Washington Posts Alison Stewart offered a negative outlook on the project, writing that "Justin Bieber ends a bad year with a bad album."
+The Washington Posts Allison Stewart offered a negative outlook on the project, writing that "Justin Bieber ends a bad year with a bad album."
 In his review written for the Milwaukee Journal Sentinel, Piet Levy wrote that Bieber is "less an eager child than a confident adult, although when Bieber's flat come-ons are juxtaposed with seasoned R&B star R. Kelly on "PYD," it's clear that as a performer, he still has a lot of growing up to do."